Tinclon/mp3Identicon/README.md

 = To run

-Put mp3 files in the mp3 folder node identicon.js
+Put mp3 files in the mp3s folder npm install node identicon.js

 = To import covers